What's in this article?

 Your website visitors will expect your website to load quickly, and if it doesn’t, they’ll split equally quickly.

-The speed of your website significantly influences the user experience and also greatly influences your search engine ranking, as Google doesn’t like to recommend slow websites to people.
+The speed of your website significantly influences the user experience and your search engine ranking, as Google doesn’t like to recommend slow websites to people.

 Typically, websites that are slow to load see higher “bounce” rates, which are people who land on your website and leave it within 30 seconds or without clicking on anything (whichever happens first).